 This post may contain affiliate links.
 Please read our disclosure policy.

-This single serving slow cooker pot roast recipe delivers tender, flavorful beef with perfectly cooked vegetables in a rich gravy.
-It’s an easy, hands-off meal made in a mini slow cooker, ideal for one person and full of comforting, hearty flavors.
+This slow cooker pot roast recipe features a small roast, delivering tender, flavorful beef with perfectly cooked vegetables in a rich gravy.
+It’s an easy, hands-off meal made in a mini slow cooker, perfect for one person and full of comforting, hearty flavors.

-Looking for more recipes for your mini slow cooker?
-Try our tender Ribs, flavorful Italian Chicken, hearty White Chicken Chili, and classic, homestyle Meatloaf.
+Looking for more mini slow cooker recipes?
+Try our tender Ribs, rustic Italian Chicken, White Chicken Chili, and homestyle Meatloaf.
 These recipes are simple, delicious, and perfectly portioned for one.

 No slow cooker?
 Check out our Stovetop Pot Roast recipe instead!